lfuller20/Basic_Circuit_Python/README.md

         isInterrupted = False
 ```

-I used snippets of code from my friend William Keenan who was a great help to me in completing this assignment.
-His username is willhk10, go check out his Github!
+I used snippets of code from my friend [William Keenan](https://github.com/willhk10) who was a great help to me in completing this assignment.

 ### Problems